 The Medical Staff Bylaws amendments were recommended by the Bylaws Committee to the Medical Staff Executive Committee (MSEC) and to the members of the Medical Staff.
 In accordance with the Bylaws, the amendments were voted on and approved by the MSEC on October 2, 2020, and the Medical Staff members on November 11, 2020.
-Per the Bylaws, amendments become effective only when approved by the Board of Trustees. consideration.
+Per the Bylaws, amendments become effective only when approved by the Board of Trustees.

+The final draft Bylaws document containing the revisions is submitted for consideration.
 The proposed substantive changes are marked in the attached redlined draft and summarized below (materials on file with the secretary).